 In contrast to X-rays, magnetic resonance imaging allows the imaging of muscles, joint capsules, tendons and ligaments and thus provides a particularly precise insight into possible malpositions and disorders of the masticatory system.

-MRI of the temporomandibular joints - procedure and duration
+MRI of the temporomandibular joints - procedure and duration as information

 Magnetic resonance tomography, or MRT for short, is used when diseases or malpositions of the temporomandibular joints are suspected.
 The diagnostic examination is painless, takes place without exposure to radiation and allows a three-dimensional view of the temporomandibular joint.
 Among other things, inflammations, tissue changes as well as displacements of the joint head and other disorders within the masticatory system, such as CMD, can be detected.
 The examination is useful, for example, in the case of chronic complaints and severe pain that has not shown improvement through other therapeutic options.